SummaryRead the full fact sheet

 Breastfeeding and fertility

-For most women who breastfeed, the return to fertility is delayed.
-Some women ovulate during breastfeeding, some women don’t.
+For most women who breastfeed, the return to fertility is delayed which helps with spacing between pregnancies.
+Some women can become pregnant while breastfeeding.
 If it’s important for you not to fall pregnant again, seek family planning advice.

 Breastfeeding and your sex life

-Having a baby almost always changes your sex life, no matter how the baby is fed.
+Having a baby almost always changes your sex life, no matter how your baby is fed.
 Recovery from childbirth takes time and being a new mother can be exhausting.

 Breastfeeding and your social life